front-end-intermediate/ExpressJSReact-retired/readme.md

 "dev": "concurrently \"npm run server\" \"npm run client\""
 ```

+Note: you'll need to set the old dev script to 'server'.

-Change the PORT in `.env` to 5000.
+Change the PORT in `.env` and in server.js to 5000.

 cd into the root and run `npm run dev`.